-This map shows Camden’s progress in carrying out the proposals in Camden Council’s Cycling Action Plan (April 2019).
-The map records:
+This map shows progress in carrying out the proposals in Camden Council’s Cycling Action Plan (updated in 2022 See Appendix A Figures 4.3 and 4.4).
+The total segregated cycle network by 2025 under these plans would be around 40km.

 - all of the protected links (segregated) as they are built (shown in purple).